-- Hire one Assessor/targeted case manager and up to one High-Fidelity Wraparound teams (team coach/supervisor, 4 facilitators, 2 family peer support, and 1 youth peer support) following Wraparound staff requirements.
+- 1. Hire one High Fidelity Wraparound team (team coach/supervisor, 4 facilitators, 2 family peer support, and 1 youth peer support) following Wraparound staff requirements.
 See Attachment F for staff requirements for Wraparound. - 2.
-Involve family representative from a local Family Organization, Nationally Certified Parent Support Provider (CPSP), or access support from statewide family organization NC Families United, in interview/selection process for Family Navigator and HFW Family and Youth Peer Support positions. - 3.
-Develop training plan and work closely with High-Fidelity Wraparound Implementation Specialist to engage in credentialing process for team members and ongoing coaching with Coaches/Supervisors.
+Involve family representative from a local Family Organization, Nationally Certified Parent Support Provider (CPSP), or access support from a family organization, in interview/selection process for Family Navigator and HFW Family and Youth Peer Support positions. - 3.
+Develop training plan and work closely with High Fidelity Wraparound Implementation Specialist to engage in credentialing process for team members and ongoing coaching with Coaches/Supervisors.
 See Attachment H for Training and Credentialing processes. - 4.
-Meet training timeline for HFW certification process: 9 months for new teams; 6 months for existing teams. - 5.
-Ensure Family Peer Support team member meets the National Certification for Parent Support Provider (CPSP) within one year of employment as HFW Team member. - 6.
+Meet training timeline for HFW certification process: After attending Foundations Training, the Coach will have up to 12 months to become credentialed.
+After the first youth and family assignment, a HFW Facilitator, Family Support Partner or Youth Support Partner has up to 12 months to become credentialed. - 5.
+Ensure Family Peer Support team member meets the National Certification for Parent Support Provider (CPSP) within 18 months of employment as HFW Team member. - 6.
 Ensure Youth Peer Support team member attends Peer2Peer training within one year of employment as HFW Team member. - 7.
-Train High-Fidelity Wraparound staff following the NC High-Fidelity Wraparound Training and Certification requirements through the NC High-Fidelity Wraparound Training Program.
-Have senior leadership attend first day of Wraparound training. - 8.
-Complete the chosen outcome tools on youth and families served by the pilot at the expected collection points. - 9.
-Collect program performance data (service counts, case outcomes) relating to youth, family, and treatment and ancillary services provided to youth as determined by DMHDDSAS and provide data LME/MCO or designee. - 10.
-Complete WFI-EZ according to collection timeframes on HFW Team Planning process.
-According to the Wraparound Evaluation and Research Team website, "the Wraparound Fidelity Index, Short Version (WFI-EZ) is a brief, self-administered survey that measures adherence to the Wraparound principles.
+Train High Fidelity Wraparound staff following the NC High Fidelity Wraparound Training and Credentialing requirements through the NC High Fidelity Wraparound Training Program.
+Have senior leadership attend first day of Wraparound training. - a.
+It is imperative that the provider identify a program management or upper leadership staff person to complete HFW foundations training and can function in the role of the Coach in the event that role becomes vacant. - 8.
+Complete the chosen outcome tools on youth and families served by the pilot at the expected collection points. - Collect program performance data (service counts, case outcomes) relating to youth, family, and treatment and ancillary services provided to youth as determined by DMHDDSAS and provide data LME/MCO or designee. - 10.
+Complete Wraparound Fidelity Index Short Form (WFI-EZ) according to collection timeframes on HFW Team Planning process.
+The WFI-EZ is a brief, self-administered survey that measures adherence to the Wraparound principles.
 Respondents (caregivers, youth, facilitators, and team members) answer questions in three categories: Experiences in Wraparound (25 items), Satisfaction (4 items), and Outcomes (9 items).

-Data result in quantitative summaries of Total Fidelity, Key Element Fidelity Scores (Effective Teamwork, Needs-Based, Natural & Community Supports, Strength and Family Driven, and Outcomes-Based), Satisfaction, and Outcomes."
+Data result in quantitative summaries of Total Fidelity, Key Element Fidelity Scores (Effective Teamwork, Needs-Based, Natural & Community Supports, Strength and Family Driven, and Outcomes-Based), Satisfaction, and Outcomes.

-(https://depts.washington.edu/wrapeval/content/quality-assurance-and-fidelity-monitoring) The WFI-EZ surveys will be entered in to the national WrapTrack data base and evaluated by North Carolina's Tiered Case Management evaluator, UNC Greensboro.
+(https://depts.washington.edu/wrapeval/content/quality-assurance-and-fidelity-monitoring) The WFI-EZ surveys will be entered in to the national WrapTrack data base and evaluated by